pkillian/BearClubs/DESIGN_PLANNING.md

 We will be using SQLite for local development, and PostgreSQL on production.
 We chose local SQLite for speed of development and ease of use, and production PostgreSQL for scale and performance.
 Our database will store users and their related profile information, organizations and their related profile information, events and their relevant information, as well as provide mappings between these three main models:

 Users: username, email, first name, last name
-Organization: name, description, location, contact info, type
+Organization: name, description, location, contact email, organization_type
-Event: name, description, start time, end time, location
+Event: name, description, start time, end time, location, locationlatitude, locationlongitude

 We will also have mapping / relational tables to link our users to organizations and events to organizations; a rudimentary diagram is shown below, and will be updated with future iterations.